Ou-Rui/TGAT/README.md

 `ml_${DATA_NAME}.npy` has shape of [#temporal edges + 1, edge features dimention].
 Similarly, `ml_${DATA_NAME}_node.npy` has shape of [#nodes + 1, node features dimension].

 All node index starts from `1`.
 The zero index is reserved for `null` during padding operations.
 So the maximum of node index equals to the total number of nodes.
-Similarly, maxinum of edge index equals to the total number of temporal edges.
+Similarly, maximum of edge index equals to the total number of temporal edges.
 The padding embeddings or the null embeddings is a vector of zeros.

 ### Requirements